tokyo-cards/docs/en/main.md

 ## What _'this'_ isn't ?
 0. There is no __'we'__, __'us'__ or __ANY__ other narrative that represent this entity.
 All parties involved reserves its own individuality.
-1. This entity do not create useless pictures and trick people into buying them.
+1. This entity does not create useless pictures and trick people into buying them.
-2. This entity do not run __ANY__ service that is not realated to businesses in the real world.
+2. This entity does not run __ANY__ service that is not related to businesses in the real world.